WWII Weekend Web

 Another bomb link is armed.
 The lineup of rare warbirds scheduled to fly and appear at MAAM's 30th Annual WWII Weekend has been uploaded .

 We have a great squadron of ten bombers - heavy, medium, dive and torpedo.
 Five dashing fighters form the escort.
 Five transports support the effort.
-Twenty-two primary and advanced trainers will take to the air.
+A score of primary and advanced trainers will take to the air.
 A half-dozen "L-birds" will liaise.
 Finally, a quartet of vigilant Civil Air Patrol planes will watch over the home front.
-Come to Spaatz Field and hear the thunder of 71 mighty engines.
+Come to Spaatz Field and hear the thunder of all those mighty reciprocating engines.

 WORLD WAR II WEEKEND SPECIAL GUEST ROSTER